takahisah/takahisah.github.io/_posts/2017-04-07-AlphaGo-Documentary.markdown

 I watched all of the matches between Lee Sedol and AlphaGo live, and still remember the [reactions by the narrators when AlphaGo made a play during game 2](https://www.youtube.com/watch?v=l-GsfyVCBu0&feature=youtu.be&t=1h18m13s).
 Everybody thought was a mistake of some kind, but it turned out to win the match.

 It seems like they premier in New York only.
-Can't wait to see them come to nearby theatres or iTunes.
+Can't wait to see them come to nearby theaters or iTunes.